 What I was getting from the sun was much more than just Vitamin D as it turns out…

 I believe I have finally gotten an answer to this long-held question at the International Wise Traditions Conference.
 It came unexpectedly while chatting with Dr. Natasha Campbell-McBride MD, author of the groundbreaking book Gut and Psychology Syndrome.

 Dr. Natasha was telling me about some very new research that indicates that certain wavelengths of the sun that have not been studied before actually pass right through the human body and have an energetically balancing and overall beneficial effect on the human physiology even helping to resolve longstanding gut problems.

 And, in the case of a pregnant woman, these rays could energetically benefit the fetus as well when the belly is exposed to full-spectrum sunlight.

-What’s more, Dr. Natasha suggested that these deeply penetrating sunwaves have the potential to kill candida and other gut pathogens so as to help resolve gut problems and heal the gut environment as a whole!
+What’s more, Dr. Natasha suggested that these deeply penetrating sun waves have the potential to kill candida and other gut pathogens so as to help resolve gut problems and heal the gut environment as a whole!
+(1)

 This gut balancing effect would have especially positive implications during pregnancy when the immune system is depressed due to pregnancy hormones giving any gut pathogens an easy opportunity to potentially take over dominance from beneficial flora.